-Permanent Resident status visas is of indefinite duration and, once obtained, is not tied to the employer.
+Permanent Resident status is of indefinite duration and, once obtained, is not tied to the employer.
 Normally an individual will have nonimmigrant status prior to and during the filing of a Permanent Resident petition or application.

-Explanation of Permanent Residency Process
+Explanation of Permanent Resident Process

 - Tenure-track, or